kene111/Personal_Projects/README.md

 The text dataset used for digital banking, investment and savings, loans, and personal finance management were mined off nairaland and engineered to make analysis a lot easier.
 Some text data seem smaller than others, this was done to make sure the data gotten was as useful as possible and not containing irrelevances.

+## Pattern Detector
+The pattern detector is a model that detects trends/patterns in a users daily transaction.
+The data was created by me due to the fact that I could not find any useful data online.
+The lstm model trained on Book1.csv and predicted Book2.csv.
+The model did an averagely okay job(a whole lot of tweaking was done) but still wasn't good enough.
+Although with large enough data, the model should perform better.